cogimon/cogimon.github.io/runtime/gettingstarted.md

 		sudo apt-get update

-##### ROS Support (optional)
+##### ROS Support

 _The following commands add ROS repositories for binary installation of ROS dependencies to your system.
 These are only required if you need the ROS interoperability features._

-For example, if you want to use ROS Kinetic with CoSiMA, please follow the following installation instructions:
+For example, if you want to use ROS Kinetic with CoSiMA as explained in the remainder of this tutorial, please execute the following instructions in a shell:

 1. Setup your computer to accept software from packages.ros.org.